hulto/SECCDC-PCDC/linux/hardening/general.md

-[^1]: You'll need to run this with `sudo`.
-Also, if you get an error with something about xterm-256color, try running `export TERM=xterm`, make sure xterm is installed, and try again.
+[^1]: If you get an error with something about xterm-256color, try running `export TERM=xterm`, make sure xterm is installed, and try again.